eng-fayyadsalahat/fyyur-django/README.md

 [video from this project](https://www.youtube.com/watch?v=iNxhVst-jwo)

 ## Overview
-Django is amazing Franework to build Api endpoint, this project is built by django framework.
+Django is amazing Framework to build API endpoint, this project is built by django framework.

 ### 1. Backend